Henryxjh/flight-kick-bypass/README.md

 ## Configuration

 The mod registers a server config.
-On a dedicated server, NeoForge writes it under the world/server config directory.
+On a dedicated server, NeoForge writes it under the `config` directory and named `flightkickbypass-server.toml`.

 ```toml
 kickAfterTeleport = true